or-fusion/pao/doc/readthedocs/solvers.rst

 that step (1) is often optional;  PAO automates the applications of several model transformations, particularly for problems formulated with Pyomo.
-The following section summarizes the solvers available in PAO, and describes how PAO manages solvers Section :ref:`transformations` describes model transformations in PAO.
+The following section summarizes the solvers available in PAO, and describes how PAO manages solvers.
+Section :ref:`transformations` describes model transformations in PAO.

 Summary of PAO Solvers